joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 Some examples of security improvements in a future version would be:

 - dropping privileges before executing a job
-- chroot into a separate, read-only filesystem
+- pivot_root into a separate, read-only filesystem
 - better handling of commands and arguments (e.g. proper escaping)

 ### CLI UX